MacsiDigital/laravel-api-client/README.md

 Within the extended model you need to create the logic for retreiving, creating, updating and deleting as is required by the API.
 Unfortunetly as these are all case specific you will need to create CustomRelations models for any implementation required.

 To call it we call the hasCustom method and pass the model class as the 2nd parameter.
-Parameters 3 and 4 can still be the name and field.
+Parameters 3 and 4 can still be the name and field and 5 any fields and values to add to any new models.

 ```php
 public function addresses()